bigcommerce/grphp/README.md

 preserving gRPC BadStatus codes
 * Client execution timings in responses

-grphp currently has active support for gRPC 1.3.2, and requires PHP 5.5+ or 7.0+ to run. gRPC 1.4 is not yet supported.
+grphp currently has active support for gRPC 1.9.0, and requires PHP 5.5+ or 7.0+ to run.

 ## Installation